-The Romanian regulation on the general requirements for Quality Management Systems (QMS) applied to the construction, operation and decommissioning of nuclear installations, approved by Order no.66 / 2003 of CNCAN President, requires that the owner of a nuclear facility shall establish, develop and maintain a quality management system for all phases of the lifecycle of the nuclear installation.
-This is following the articles 18, al. k) and 24 of the Law no.111 / 1996.
+The Romanian regulation on the general requirements for Quality Management Systems (QMS) applied to the realization, operation and decommissioning of nuclear installations", approved by Order no.66 / 2003 of CNCAN President, requires that the owner of a nuclear facility shall establish, develop and maintain a quality management system for all phases of the lifecycle of the nuclear installation.
+This requirement is based on the articles 18 m) and 24 of the Law no.111 / 1996.

-In 2003 CNCAN developed a set of 12 regulations establishing the requirements on the quality management systems as licensing and general requirements, and on specific activities as siting, design, research and development, procurement, manufacturing, construction-erection, commissioning, operation, decommissioning, and development and use of software products in nuclear field.
-This set was completed in 2005 with the thirteenth, the regulation establishing the gradual appliance class of the quality management systems.
+In 2003 CNCAN developed a set of 12 regulations establishing the requirements on the quality management systems as licensing and general requirements, and on specific activities as siting, design, research and development, procurement, manufacturing, construction-erection, commissioning, operation, decommissioning and development and use of software products in nuclear field.
+In 2005 this set of regulations was completed with the thirteenth, the regulation establishing classes for the gradual implementation of the quality management system requirements in making products and services for nuclear facilities.